The first time I saw a bald eagle soaring above the woods at my house, I couldn’t believe my eyes. Was that really a bald eagle?

 It is a powerful bird that eats mostly fish and can be found on every continent except Antarctica.
 Its head is white and brown, and the white contrasts with its dark brown body, which is why it is sometimes mistaken for a juvenile bald eagle.

-Fun fact about ospreys: They fly over the water and then position their bodies so that they are able to grab fish with their powerful talons.
+Fun fact about ospreys: They fly over the water and then position their bodies so that they can grab fish with their powerful, sharp talons.

 After capturing a fish, the osprey will rotate the fish in its talons to be parallel to the bird’s body.
 This creates a more aerodynamic flying position, even as the osprey carries its prey.